Wasayshaikh/Portfolio/README.md

 This is my portfolio for Web Development experience.
 ## <a href="https://erickci.staging-server.online/">Pluglist</a>
-A client base project and the core developer for the front-end and the back end of the application the project is the multivendor web application used to sell the cannabis.
+A client base project on which I work as a core developer for the Front-end and the Backend of the application.
+The project is the multivendor web application used to sell the cannabis.
 The application has three different roles admin, vendors, and users.
-The application includes adding products, chat functionality, and crypto payment using nowpayment payment services.<br/>
+The application includes adding products, chat functionality, and crypto payment using NOWPayment payment services.<br/>
 The application is still under development, and I am working on the application as the full-stack developer.<br/>
 *	Learning in the project
       -  The PHP framework “CodeIgniter” and its workflow